hasindu2008/sigtk/README.md

 ## Per-record raw-signal operations

-The subtools in this section perform various operations on individual raw-signal records in a BLOW5/SLOW5 file.
-They can be used in one of the following forms:
+The subtools in this section perform various operations on individual raw-signal records in a [BLOW5/SLOW5 file](https://www.nature.com/articles/s41587-021-01147-4).
+Those subtools can be used in one of the following forms:

 ```
 # To perform subtool operation on all reads in a BLOW5 file